 Caitlin E. Werrell

-Chief Executive Officer, The Council on Strategic Risks
+Chief Executive Officer and Co-Founder, The Council on Strategic Risks

 Co-Founder, The Center for Climate and Security

-Caitlin Werrell is CEO of the Council on Strategic Risks (CSR), and Co-Founder of the Center for Climate and Security.
+Caitlin Werrell is CEO of the Council on Strategic Risks (CSR), Co-Founder of the Center for Climate and Security, and Manager and Senior Advisor of the International Military Council on Climate and Security (IMCCS).
 She oversees all of CSR’s efforts, including the Center for Climate and Security, the Center on Strategic Weapons and the Converging Risks Lab.
 She has published extensively on the security implications of climate change, water stress and natural resource mismanagement in Syria and North Africa, including in the seminal report The Arab Spring and Climate Change, the SAIS Review of International Affairs, and the Brown Journal of World Affairs, as well as on the potential for new technologies like additive manufacturing for addressing climate risks.
 Caitlin is a regular commentator on climate and international security issues, is a lead author of the “Responsibility to Prepare” framework, and has appeared before the UN Security Council.
 She is frequently-cited and interviewed issues in both mainstream and niche media outlets, including the New York Times, the Washington Post, USA Today, CNN, the New Republic, the National Journal, the Atlantic, the Bulletin of Atomic Scientists and Defense News, among others.

 Previously, Caitlin served as Co-President of the Center for Climate and Security, and Co-Chair of the Climate and Security Advisory Group – the primary forum for climate and security dialogue in the U.S. national security community.
 Before that, she founded the MAP Institute for Water & Climate, and served as Senior Associate at AD Partners.